protickr/git-notebook/readme.md

 > `$ git checkout . -p`
 > press s to split a large chunk of change in smaller chunks while in this mode.

-**like git reset, git checkout manipulates all three trees; working tree, index, repository**
+$~$

 #### Reset

-> Note: git reset moves branch that HEAD points to a specified commit or HEAD (default)
+> Note: git reset moves branch to a specified commit
-> but with "pathspec" it does not move branch to point to a  specific commit
-> Rather it updates index with content from the commit specified or HEAD.
+> but with "pathspec" it does not move branch to a specific commit, rather it updates only index (in --mixed mode) with content from the commit specified or HEAD.
 >
 > it could also update working directory but "--hard" option is not permitted with pathspec/file/directories

+  $~$

 Remove file/directory from staging area using git reset
 > `$ git reset --mixed HEAD -- file.txt`
 > `$ git reset --mixed HEAD -- directory`